 By the time he came to us, he was frustrated and close to giving up.

-We used a bank statement loan, which is commonly used by self-employed buyers.
+Instead of using a conventional loan that relied heavily on tax returns, we used a bank statement loan, which is commonly used by self-employed buyers.

 Instead of relying on tax returns, the lender reviewed 12 to 24 months of business bank statements.
 They analyzed the deposits, averaged them out, and used that average as the borrower’s monthly qualifying income.